botezatumarius/Multiplayer-Battleship/README.md

 ### Deployment and Scaling

 Each component, such as the two microservices, API Gateway, service discovery, Redis, and the databases, will have its own Docker image.
 These images will be used to create and run containers, which can be deployed and scaled independently.
 Docker Compose can manage these containers, ensuring they can communicate with each other as required.
 Docker handles the networking and communication between containers, allowing for flexible scaling and deployment.

+### Run/test the project

+To test the project locally git clone the project, change directory to src, since that is where `docker-compose.yml` file is located, and run `docker-compose up --build`.
+The services register themselves to Service Discovery when they're up and log a successfull registration message if no issues were encountered.
+The API Gateway synchronizes with the Service Discovery when it needs the address of a service it wants to forward a request to.
+The endpoints are located in `pad1.postman_collection.json`, they can be imported in postman and tested.